Mukilan-Krishnakumar/Custom_YOLOv8_Object_Track/README.md

 1. Ivan Goncharov - [ModifiedOpenLabeling](https://github.com/ivangrov/ModifiedOpenLabelling)
 2. Piotr Skalski and RoboFlow - [Supervision](https://github.com/roboflow/supervision)

-**If you are reading this far, consider starring the project to show some love.
+**If you have read this far, consider starring the project to show some love.
 Reach out if you have any questions.**

 My email: mukilan.git@gmail.com